• Home

 Every year a different city in Taiwan is selected to host the annual Taiwan Lantern Festival.
 The event showcases dozens of colorful lanterns in all shapes and sizes imaginable.
 It’s usually quite a big deal with thousands of people coming to see these beautiful artworks.

 In 2023, Taipei City will host the Taiwan Lantern Festival with various exhibitions around town.
 The Central Exhibition Area will be at National Dr. Sun Yat-sen Memorial Hall, but there will also be displays at Songshan Cultural and Creative Park, Xinyi and the Eastern District commercial area.
-The festival is expected to run from February 5 to 19, with roughly 300 lanterns on display.
+The festival ran from February 5 to 19, with roughly 300 lanterns on display.

 Although the annual event will take place in Taipei, you’ll still be able to see lanterns elsewhere in Taiwan as many cities have smaller displays.